UPEV1sion/UPEV1sion/README.md

 # Side Project:

-`Chess Engine` in Java pawn promotion and minimax algorithm with alpha beta pruning and move ordering
+`Chess Engine` in Java pawn promotion, en passant and minimax algorithm with alpha beta pruning and move ordering